You are missing 20% of your website data with GA4

 Explaining the data gap

 I don’t need to tell you that missing 20% of your traffic impacts your business.
 You are making decisions while missing one-fifth of the data.
-This leads to wrong conclusions or misallocation of your marketing budget.
+Especially for content teams relying on engagement insights this is a major issues.
+It leads to wrong conclusions or misallocation of your marketing budget.

 Let’s fix that.